ServiceStack/ServiceStackVS/README.md

 - Gulp
 - Karma

 >Since this template installs all the required dependencies to make it easy for developers to try out and use, **it does take longer** than other templates to create.
 Also the **first build will pull down the required JS dependencies** from NPM and Bower, this will **also take time** depending on the speed of your internet connection.
+If you don't have Node.js, Grunt/Gulp installed locally, you also must **create the template running Visual Studio as an Administrator**

 This template is the first iteration of a new effort that follows VS.NET's development of their new Grunt/Gulp.js support.
 Although it's still early, we believe this represents the future direction of more advanced Single Page web application development.
 We will continue to improve ServiceStackVS and follow VS.NET's progress.